QuantEcon/lecture-source-py/rst_files/additive_functionals.rst

 In fact this whole model can be mapped into the additive functional system definition in :eq:`old1_additive_functionals` -- :eq:`old2_additive_functionals`  by appropriate selection of the matrices :math:`A, B, D, F`

-You can try writing these matrices down now as an exercise --- the correct expressions will appear in the code below
+You can try writing these matrices down now as an exercise --- correct expressions appear in the code below

 Simulation
 ---------------